the-bionic/sezzle-js/widget-options.md

   Aligns the widget in the parent div.
   * Options - `left`, `center`, `right`, `auto`.
   * Default - `auto`
   * Type - `string`

-  `merchantID`
-  ID given by Sezzle to the merchant.
-This can be found in the upper right corner of the sezzle merchant dashboard.
-Only approved merchants get an ID.
-  * Default - `empty`
-  * Type - `string`

   `theme` (optional)